Top 10 reason to learn SAP CPI

 Self-Learning is the new normal.
 We are into an era where content is available in abundance and that confuses us more.
 A simple search “SAP CPI” on google fetches approx. ~3 Million results.
 Now you have to choose which topic you want to start and figure out the structured way to learn these.
 I can suggest a couple of places where you can learn SAP CPI.

-If you can learn by watching video and free stuff then you are already in the game.
+If you can learn by watching videos and free stuff then you are already in the game.
 But as far as my experience goes you need to learn and practice it as well.
 In a layman language you can’t be an actor just by watching the movie or you can’t be a driver just by taking a test drive.
 There are number of instructions and rules to be followed for cooking a simple dish.
 Likewise, For doing a SAP CPI Integration you have to learn it first.

 Check out our course which is structured as per SAP CPI Certification and we cover all the topics theoretically and practically.
 More than 70% of our session are scenario based and our mentors will create it live in front of your eyes because we believe in the interactive session methodology.
 We do provide recordings after every session, which you can reference to do the practice.
 Register Now for our next available batch.
 A few more reasons to learn from us and FAQ.
 Leave us a comment below for any feedback and suggestions.